Join our mailing list to keep up with events!

 For more information, visit the ABOUT page

-To apply for Brookfield Theatre's annual scholarship for students studying theatre arts, please download the Scholarship Application
+To apply for Brookfield Theatre's annual college scholarship for students studying theatre arts, please download the Scholarship Application

 Brookfield Theatre & Miss Beth's Spotlight